chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 ## Unit testing

 Test driven development can sometimes can be hard to apply to game development.
 Here however, this technique works beautifully!
-I wrote a unit test for each data structure and once all passed I continued to write a unit test for the A* implementation itself.
+I wrote a unit test for each data structure and once they all passed I continued to write a unit test for the A* implementation itself.
 Here's an example from the A* unit test:

 {% highlight cpp %}
 void testSmallMap() {